SHIREBROOK GREYHOUND STADIUM SUMMARY

 In some cases, structure’s that originally covered the venue after the stadium had been demolished, may have been themselves demolished too, so the one described is more likely to be the one which now presently covers the site.

-EVIDENCE LEFT TODAY——————–Nothing known of, although the White Swan Public House is still there.
+EVIDENCE LEFT TODAY——————–Nothing known of, even the White Swan Public House has been replaced recently by a Lidl Store.

-FURTHER COMMENTS———————The entrance to this venue was behind The White Swan Public House, which still exists along Portland Road.
+FURTHER COMMENTS———————The entrance to this venue was behind The White Swan Public House on Portland Road, which sadly no longer exists.

 The small mining community of Shirebrook is found in the county of Derbyshire, situated seven miles east of the M1, and roughly four miles north of Mansfield.
 During the 1920’s, Whippet Racing had become linked throughout these mining communities as common entertainment, the town of Shirebrook being no different, and would certainly have contributed to why Greyhound Racing developed in the town.
 The opportunity came after an enclosed football ground owned by the council, had been made available by a local amateur football club folding in 1930.
-This venue was located south west of the town centre, about half a mile down the road towards the town’s railway station.
+This venue was located south east of the town centre, about half a mile down the road towards the town’s railway station.
 The original site had been occupied by the abandoned Ashbourne Farm, but things changed considerably in 1926, when an enclosed sports ground began to develop on the grounds, with the view of becoming the home to Shirebrook football club.
-Access to the ground was down by the side of the White Swan Public House, which still exists today, who’s name became linked to the new venue, becoming known as The White Swan Ground.
+Access to the ground was down by the side of the recently demolished White Swan Public House, who’s name became linked to the new venue, becoming known as The White Swan Ground.
 Success of the club was almost imminent, with their second season witnessing the grounds record attendance of 7,000 on the 26th of November 1927, against Tranmere Rovers in the first round proper of the FA Cup.
 Alarmingly, success did not stay around for too long, as the football club ran into financial difficulties, and by 1930 Shirebrook Football Club had folded.
 The stadium remained idle for a couple of years, until an approach was made by a Greyhound Racing Company to the council, to lay a track around the sports field and convert the venue in to a greyhound stadium.
 The new venture began as an independent track, and witnessed its first meeting on the 30th of July 1932, with five, six and sometimes seven greyhounds contesting over race distances of 230, 380 and 435 yards.
-Even with the interruption of the Second World War, Shirebrook greyhound track gained permission to host meetings, albeit in daylight hours only due to regulations set by the war office.
-Closure came during 1961 after the site had been sold for housing development.
-Today, nothing remains evident of the stadium having ever been there, as part of the site is nothing more than a section of landscaped grassland, along with a handful of dwellings found on Market Close, yet The White Swan Public House still remains on Portland Road, which acts as a land mark to where the track used to be.
+Even with the interruption of the Second World War, Shirebrook greyhound track gained permission to host meetings, albeit in daylight hours only.
+Greyhound racing ceased during early 1960, with the site having been sold for housing development.
+Today, nothing remains evident of the stadium having ever been there, as part of the site is nothing more than a section of landscaped grassland, along with a handful of dwellings found on Market Close.
+It is only recently that The White Swan Public House on Portland Road has been demolished, having now been replaced by a new Lidl supermarket, which now becomes the new landmark to identify the location on were the greyhound stadium once lay.

 A programme, photograph or even memorabilia for this track is required for this page, if you can help please contact me.